 Number of Schools with ETAs

 Yilan was the first location to have an ETA program.
-It's legacy ensures that you will be working with experienced LETs and Coordinators.
-The class sizes vary based on your school.
-Some class sizes have around 10 students while others will be upwards of 25.
+Its legacy ensures that you will be working with experienced LETs and coordinators.
+The class sizes vary based on school; some class sizes have around 10 students while others will be upwards of 25.

 If you are living in Yilan, expect to get wet.
 The ocean air and beaches are a short scooter ride away and these waters are famous for their perfect surfing waves.
 Some ETAs will also be located in Luodong, a 20 minutes drive south of Yilan city.

 Welcome to Taiwan!
 I am Kelly Lin, the Yilan ETA program coordinator.

 I was born in Yilan and I have been working with the Fulbright program for as long as I can remember.
 If I recall correctly, I have worked with a total of 10 Fulbright ETA teams in Yilan.
 Prior to working as a coordinator, I co-taught English with an ETA for a year and also worked as an English teacher for several years.